CameronCombs578/Knowledge-Base-Combs/content/europe-habitats-animals/europe-amphibians.md

 >_"Amphibians are the environmental canaries in the coal mine, telling us when ecosystems are in trouble."_
 >— Adapted from David B. Wake (herpetologist)

-North America is rich in a diverse collection of creatures, especially when it relates to amphibians. **Amphibians** are **cold-blooded vertebrate** animals, meaning that they change their body temperature depending on their environment.
+Europe has many collections of creatures, especially when it relates to amphibians. **Amphibians** are **cold-blooded vertebrate** animals, meaning that they change their body temperature depending on their environment.
 This section discusses these creatures' environments and how they adapt to them.
 ### Habitats

 Amphibians are located near wet areas such as rivers, moist forests, and swamps.
 These creatures operate on land and in the water, giving them a unique quality.
 Listed below are places in Europe where amphibians live: